 There are indeed people who just make mistakes when they are claiming expenses, it can happen, we’re all human, it’s an honest mistake.
 It’s when these things happen systematically or more often than would normally be classified as a mistake, that checks need to be in place to pick up on it.
 Unfortunately, there are more attempts at corporate fraud than mistakes when it comes to expense management.

-Many people see submitting incorrect expenses claims as a low-level misdemeanour almost on a par with a parking offence.
+Many people see submitting incorrect expenses claims as a low-level misdemeanor almost on a par with a parking offense.

 But the truth is that knowingly submitting a false expense claim is theft, plain and simple.

 So why do people steal money in this way?